gabedonnan/pythereum/README.md

 Features include:
 - Ability to initiate remote procedure calls on a wide variety of ethereum functions
-  - More functions are added whenever possible to this list
-- Typed function outputs for easy manipulation of results
-- "eth_subscribe" functionality
 - Websocket pooling for high performance calls
 - Support for RPC batching, allowing multiple calls to the same function at once
+- "eth_subscribe" functionality
 - Currency conversion, with support for esoteric denomination names (e.g. lovelace)
 - Private transaction and Bundle support for communication directly with block builders
 - Automatic nonce management for transactions, with automatic gas management coming in the future
+- Typed function outputs for intuitive library use

 ### Implemented RPC methods